React's Three Phases: Complete Guide to Trigger, Render, and Commit

 )

-The createRoot function receives the wrapper DOM node, where the final rendered Html that is corresponding to your component’s tree need to be injected (root div).
-And then renders your components tree given the parent App component.
+The createRoot function receives the wrapper DOM node, where the final rendered HTML that corresponds to your component’s tree needs to be injected (root div).
+And then renders your component tree given the parent App component.

 So the first render happens when the React root render method gets initially called.